Do you still need a phone landline?

 |VOIPO Home Phone||$7.70||

 Now let’s look at what Rogers, Bell, Comwave, and Primus are offering.
-Keep in mind that these providers routinely receive some of the worst customer reviews.
+Keep in mind that these providers routinely jack up prices, and tend to receive some of the most passionate customer reviews.

 |Service Provider||Monthly Cost||Key Features|